Understanding the Relationship Between Joules, Kilowatts, and Hours: A complete walkthrough

 The Misconception of "Kilowatts per Hour"

-The term "kilowatts per hour" (kW/h) is often misused.
-It's important to understand that kilowatts are already a rate of energy consumption (power), not an amount of energy.
-Therefore, "kilowatts per hour" doesn't represent a meaningful physical quantity.
+The term "kilowatts per hour" (kW/h) is often misused. don't forget to understand that kilowatts are already a rate of energy consumption (power), not an amount of energy.
+Which means, "kilowatts per hour" doesn't represent a meaningful physical quantity.
 It's incorrect to think of it as a measure of energy.

 What people often mean when they say "kilowatts per hour" is actually kilowatt-hours (kWh).
-This is a common unit for measuring energy consumption, particularly in the context of electricity bills.
+This is a common unit for measuring energy consumption, particularly in the context of electricity bills Simple as that..

 Kilowatt-Hours (kWh): A Measure of Energy Consumption